dqnyb/dqnyb/README.md

   Core libc functions implemented from scratch in C (no dependencies).

 - 💬 [ChatBot-](https://github.com/dqnyb/ChatBot-)
-  JavaScript-based conversational bot with keyword recognition.
+  Flask-based conversational chatbot with dynamic responses.
+JavaScript is used for the frontend UI.

 - 🔍 [HtmlClonesDetector](https://github.com/dqnyb/HtmlClonesDetector)
   CLI tool to detect structural similarities in HTML documents.